 For example, “I don’t have any money” is contextually similar to “I ran out of budget” as both represent similar inherent meaning.
-The trackers algorithm can generalize this scope of meaning and contextually evaluate any mention related to running out of money.
-You can set up a tracking mechanism that's easy to use and lightning fast in Create Trackers with Streaming API.
+The Trackers algorithm generalizes the scope of meaning and finds phrases related to running out of money.

-Sandra is the training head of the Sales team in her company.
-She uses the insights from the Intro Tracker to look at how great sales agents start conversations and Pricing Tracker to understand how they share the pricing details.
+Sales: Sandra is the training head of the Sales team in her company.
+She uses insights from the Intro Tracker to look at how great sales agents start conversations.
+She uses the Pricing Tracker to understand how great agents share the pricing details.
 She then uses these insights to train other agents.